-(a-a) Overall Road Fund operating revenue growth below 2.5%

-(b-b) State Highway Allocation revenue growth below 2.5%

-(c-c) Local housing prices more than 10% below any time in the prior 24 months;

-(d-d) The Year-over-year Eugene/Springfield MSA unemployment rate more than two percentage points higher than any time in the prior 12 months, or an overall unemployment rate in excess of 7%.

-- (4) Replenishment of Reserves.
-In the event the total reserve falls below the 40% minimum amount, replenishment will begin as soon as feasible, preferably within the fiscal year following use and not later than within five years. - (5) Additional Reserves.
-In the event the total reserve exceeds 45% of operating revenues, without a specific Board of Commissioners plan to do so, the Budget Officer will provide recommendation to the Board on the reserve.
-If a recommendation for expenditure is presented, priority will be given to one-time expenditures that result in future operating cost reductions or preservation of road fund assets.
+- (A) Overall Road Fund operating revenue growth below two point five percent (2.5%) annually; - (B) State Highway Allocation revenue growth below two point five percent (2.5%) annually; - (C) Local housing prices more than ten percent (10%) below any time in the prior twenty-four (24) months; - (D) The Year-over-year Eugene/Springfield MSA unemployment rate more than two (2) percentage points higher than any time in the prior twelve (12) months, or an overall unemployment rate in excess of seven percent (7%). - (4) Replenishment of Reserves.
+In the event the total reserve falls below the forty percent (40%) minimum amount, replenishment will begin as soon as feasible, preferably within the fiscal year following use and not later than within five (5) years. - (5) Additional Reserves.
+In the event the total reserve exceeds forty-five percent (45%) of operating revenues, without a specific Board of Commissioners plan to do so, the Budget Officer will provide recommendation to the Board on the reserve.
+If a recommendation for expenditure is presented, priority will be given to one (1) time expenditures that result in future operating cost reductions or preservation of road fund assets.